 Stephan is a PhD candidate in Actuarial Science at Cass Business School.

-His research is mainly in actuarial reserving but the forecasting problems on which he is working can also be found in many other fields including mortality, biostatistics and many other applications.
+His research is mainly in methodology for actuarial reserving but the forecasting problems on which he is working can also be found in many other fields including mortality, biostatistics and many other applications.

-At the moment, he is working on different extensions of the continuous chain ladder method involving kernel density and hazard estimators.
-His work ranges from asymptotic theory to implementation of new methods and their application to real data sets as well as in simulation studies.
+At the moment, he is working on different continuous extensions of the chain ladder method involving kernel density and kernel hazard estimators.
+This involves various tasks from asymptotic theory to implementation of new methods and their application to real data sets as well as in simulation studies.

 - MSc in Mathematics, Heidelberg University, Germany